frostinassiky/CS207Project/Process/readme.md

-# test
+# Explain
-this is the first version of code
+This is the first version of code

+## Path
+The media file is under cmake-build-debug folder